pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 ![](media/f7779bd94bdf3160ca1856cdafb32f2b.png)

 A successful deployment will not show errors across the various workloads.
-The **pega** Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
+The **mypega** Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
 A successful deployment will have 100% complete **Workloads**.

 ![](media/0fb2d07a5a8113a9725b704e686fbfe6.png)